-Oswin Latimer, formerly Melody Latimer, is a lifelong advocate for practices and policies of issues of importance to disabled people.
-As a recognized expert and leader in their field, they work to empower people to have a voice in the direction and quality of their lives.
-Their experience in leadership, educating, research, and public advocacy for issues surrounding autistic people have made them a highly respected consultant, public speaker, and presenter both nationally and locally.
+Oswin Latimer is a lifelong advocate for practices and policies of issues of importance to disabled people.
+As a recognized expert and leader in faer field, fae works to empower people to have a voice in the direction and quality of their lives.
+Faer experience in leadership, educating, research, and public advocacy for issues surrounding autistic people has made faer a highly respected consultant, public speaker, and presenter both nationally and locally.

 Oswin is the founder and President of Foundations for Divergent Minds (FDM) and former Director of Community Engagement for the Autistic Self Advocacy Network (ASAN).
-They have served as a consultant on policy discussion to the US Department of Labor, Department of Education, and Department of Personnel Management.
-They are also a valued consultant to many parents, offering useful strategies on how to organize their homes and create individualized education plans that best meet the needs of their child.
+Fae has served as a consultant on policy discussion to the US Department of Labor, Department of Education, and Department of Personnel Management.
+Fae is also a valued consultant to many parents, offering useful strategies on how to organize their homes and create individualized education plans that best meet the needs of their child.
 Oswin is of indigenous heritage and is a parent of three.

 Kassiane Asasumasu is a multiply neurodivergent Hapa (biracial Asian) longtime autistic activist.
 You may know her work from the acclaimed Radical Neurodivergence Speaking, Parenting Autistic Children with Love and Acceptance, or any one of several anthologies.
 Kassiane is also the reluctant mastermind of the project We Are Like Your Child.

 When not causing a social media crisis, Kassiane practices aikido, studies neuroscience, makes sure kids are included in neighborhood recreation programs, and cuddles her three cats (but not all at once).
 She seeks to drag the rest of the world to autism acceptance & disability justice, even if the rest of the world kicks & screams the whole way.
 Contact: Kassiane@DivergentMinds.org